 In the first two years of the programme, the subject was explored through the lens of mentoring and coaching and the context of management theory.
 Although practical and workshop-based, our curriculum has been transformed by examining the subject in the context of the skills involved in mentoring and coaching.
 These skills are highly transferable, and a more flexible context enables students to relate the content of the module to the reality of student development and progression into employment; thus, fulfilling Jacoby's first criterion.
 While it is good to see examples of students who become coaches, we want alumni to build coaching skills into their work as managers, with peers and networks as well as "managing upwards" to engage with senior colleagues.
 At the same time, the module was renamed "Mentoring and Coaching for Leadership" to recognise the alignment between skills developed during the module and those attributed to leadership.
 This association is built into the teaching content and potentially increases the appeal of the module to aspirational students.

 The skills tree sits at the heart of what we teach (see Figure 2.
-Mentoring and coaching micro skills) and was developed and refined based on academic insights and input from professional coaches.
+Mentoring and coaching micro skills) and was developed material through reflection activities such as directed writings, small group discussions, and class presentations"